Holidays & Sabbaticals to Antarctica – In a Nutshell

-Experience the magic of a wilderness region first discovered by Adrien de Gerlache’s Belgian expedition at the end of the 19th century
+Experience the magic of a wilderness region first discovered by Adrien de Gerlache’s Belgian expedition at the end of the 19th century.

 How to Get to Antarctica

-The Antarctic Peninsula is the most easily accessible part of the 7th Continent with travel options by ship or by air.
+The Antarctic Peninsula is the most easily accessible part of the 7th Continent with travel options by ship or by air:

-Cross the Drake Passage by expedition ship from Ushuaia in Argentina or by air to King George Island with a flight from Punta Arenas in Chile.
+Travel by air to Antarctica’s King George Island or Union Glacier with a flight from Punta Arenas in Chile.

 Off The Beaten Path

-each offering the most dramatic of awe-inspiring scenery combined with a rich variety of wildlife.
+All trips promise the most dramatic of awe-inspiring scenery combined with a rich variety of wildlife.